Fastlane (2016): Preliminary matches

 The actual pay-per-view opened with Becky Lynch and Sasha Banks facing Team B.A.D.
 (Naomi and Tamina).
 The match ended when Banks applied the Banks Statement on Tamina whilst Lynch applied the Dis-arm-her on Naomi, who both submitted simultaneously.

 Next, Kevin Owens defended the Intercontinental Championship against Dolph Ziggler.
 Owens executed a Pop Up Powerbomb on Ziggler to retain the title.

 After that, The Wyatt Family (Luke Harper, Erick Rowan, and Braun Strowman) faced Big Show, Kane, and Ryback.
 Ryback executed Shell Shocked on Harper to win the match for his team.

 In the fourth match, Charlotte defended the Divas Championship against Brie Bella.
 Charlotte forced Brie to submit to the Figure Eight Leglock to retain the title.

 In the fifth match, AJ Styles faced Chris Jericho.
 Jericho applied the Walls of Jericho Styles touched the ropes, forcing Jericho to break the hold.
 Jericho executed a Codebreaker on Styles but Styles's arm being under the bottom rope voided the pinfall.
 Styles executed a Styles Clash on Jericho for a near-fall.
 Styles forced Jericho to submit to the Calf Crusher to win the match.

-Edge and Christian hosted the Cutting Edge Peep Show, with WWE Tag Team Champions The New Day, who first insulted Edge and Christian but then began to insult The League of Nations.
+Edge and Christian hosted the Cutting Edge Peep Show, with WWE Tag Team Champions The New Day (Kofi Kingston, Big E, and Xavier Woods), who first insulted Edge and Christian but then began to insult The League of Nations (Sheamus, King Barrett, Alberto Del Rio, and Rusev).
 When The League of Nations appeared, The New Day left the ring with Edge and Christian.

-In an unannounced penultimate match, Curtis Axel faced R-Truth.
+In an unannounced penultimate match, Curtis Axel (accompanied by Adam Rose, Bo Dallas, and Heath Slater) faced R-Truth.
 Axel won the match by pinning R-Truth with a roll up.